OziomaEunice/OziomaEunice/README.md

 - 🔭 I work on various projects (like building websites, creating apps 😄)
 - 🎓 I have a degree in Computer Science
-- 👩🏽‍💼 I work as a Business Analyst
+- 👩🏽‍💼 I'm a Business Analyst & a Creative Technologist (i.e. where software developement meets product design)
 - 💻 In my free time I like to draw 🎨, listen to music 🎧, and.... code!

 ## Some of my projects are: